Moyhu: Sport and Recreation

-The town has an Australian Rules football team competing in the Ovens & King Football League.
+The town has an Australian Rules football club since 1892 and have competed in the Ovens & King Football League since 1904, with two football teams and five netball teams.

 Media

 Moyhu receives Television from the local Transmission site near Wodonga and Beechworth.
 However it does not receive Prime7 News like the Wodonga-Albury region does.

 Prime7, WIN, Southern Cross Nine, ABC, SBS.